SAP-samples/workzone-content-package-templates/homepage/README.md

 ## Import the Home Page to SAP Work Zone for testing

-As a company administrator in SAP Work Zone, you can import a workspace template.
+As a company administrator in SAP Work Zone, you can import a homepage.
 During Content Package installation from the customer, the import will be done automatically.

 **Steps to import a Home Page**